splynx/docs/files/en/payment_systems/sepa/sepa.md

 ![SEPA_last.png](SEPA_process.png)

-**6\. **SEPA - process of the refund from the bank in case of overpaid**
+**6\.
+SEPA - process of the refund from the bank in case of overpaid**

 If customers have the overpayments, we can provide the money-back.
 In order to do this, create for particular customers the invoices with negative price value.
-The status for such invoices will be set to _Paid (from account balance)_.
+The status for such invoices will be set to _Paid (from account balance)_ automatically.
 After that in `Finance → Invoices` apply the charge with the following options:

 ![charge3.png](charge3.png)
-And download the archive with generated XML file:
+and download the archive with generated XML file:
 ![charge4.png](charge4.png)

 When this XML file was sent to bank and you received a response with the new file, upload it back to Splynx with _SEPA XML_ handler: